Delsa Solórzano: Early life and career

 Delsa Jennifer Solórzano Bernal was born on the 15th of November 1971.
 She studied a degree at the Universidad Central de Venezuela in Criminology and Law.

 National Assembly and Un Nuevo Tiempo

 During the Venezuelan presidential crisis, she worked on the Amnesty Law for Juan Guaido, serving as deputy of the Latin American Parliament in the 2011-2016 period.

 Originally, she was appointed vice president of the social democrat opposition party Un Nuevo Tiempo, from which she separated on 4 December 2018.

 Encuentro Ciudadano

+On January 28, 2023, Solórzano registered for the 2023 Unitary Platform primary elections representing the Citizen Encounter party.
+In March, in response to statements by Mr. Jorge Rodríguez, Solórzano declared that "Rodríguez has acknowledged holding the National Electoral Council (CNE) hostage."

 Personal life

 She is married to the lawyer Luis Izquiel and mother of a child.